onsi/ginkgo/docs/MIGRATING_TO_V2.md

 Ginkgo supports passing in decorators _and_ arbitrarily nested slices of decorators.
 Ginkgo will unroll any slices and process the flattened list of decorators.
 This makes it easier to pass around and combine groups of decorators.
 In addition, decorators can be passed into the table-related DSL: `DescribeTable` and `Entry`.

 Here's a list of new decorators.
-They are documented in more detail in the [Node Decoration Reference](https://github.com/onsi/ginkgo/blob/ver2/docs/index.md#node-decoration-reference) section of the documentation.
+They are documented in more detail in the [Node Decorator Reference](https://github.com/onsi/ginkgo/blob/ver2/docs/index.md#node-decorators-overview) section of the documentation.

-#### Serial Decoration
+#### Serial Decorator
-Specs can now be labelled with the `Serial` decoration.
+Specs can now be labelled with the `Serial` decorator.
 Specs labelled as `Serial` will never run in parallel with other specs.
 Instead, Ginkgo will run them on a single test process _after_ all the parallel tests have finished running.

-#### Ordered Decoration
+#### Ordered Decorator
-Spec containers (i.e. `Describe` and `Context` blocks) can now be labelled with the `Ordered` decoration.
+Spec containers (i.e. `Describe` and `Context` blocks) can now be labelled with the `Ordered` decorator.
 Specs within `Ordered` containers will always run in the order they appear and will never be randomized.
 In addition, when running in parallel, specs in an `Ordered` containers will always run on the same process to ensure spec order is preserved.
 When a spec in an `Ordered` container fails, all subsequent specs in the container are skipped.

 `Ordered` containers also support `BeforeAll` and `AfterAll` setup nodes.
 These nodes will run just once - the `BeforeAll` will run before any ordered tests in the container run; the `AfterAll` will run after all the ordered tests in the container are finished.

 Ordered containers are documented in more details in the [Ordered Container](https://github.com/onsi/ginkgo/blob/ver2/docs/index.md#ordered-containers) section of the documentation.

-#### Label Decoration
+#### Label Decorator
-Specs can now be labelled with the `Label` decoration (see [Spec Labels](#spec-labels) below for details):
+Specs can now be labelled with the `Label` decorator (see [Spec Labels](#spec-labels) below for details):

 ```go
 Describe("a labelled container", Label("red", "white"), Label("blue"), func() {